michaelcraiger/fefos/README.md

 ## Installing

-To use the code, use python version 3.8.12, other versions can have difficulty using this version of pymatgen.
-If using conda,
+To use the code, use python version 3.8.12, other versions can have difficulty using the necessary version of pymatgen.
+Using conda;

 ```
 conda create -n oxide_mixer python=3.8.12